Testimonial ++ Volunteer ++ Dominican Republic

-Concluding I can say that this five weeks were way leading, exciting and a great experience which I can highly recommend to every freshly graduate who wants to broaden his or her horizon and is full of zest for action.
+“To conclude, I can say that these five weeks had been such a leading, exciting, and great experience which I’d highly recommend to each one of you, especially fresh graduates who want to broaden your horizons and are full of zest for action.”

 A Solo Traveler Who Never Felt Solo, in South America

 Never had I felt alone, for the people around me were always so aware and helpful.
 The safety and friendliness towards ‘outsiders’ in Samana was really striking, in the most positive manner.
 I lived in a shared flat with three other volunteers in the middle of a housing complex.
 Besides sharing the bathroom and kitchen, I also had my own room that was functioned as a place for refuges.
 From there, a community was built.